mikko-apo/ki-router.js/README.md

 Note:

 To enable bookmarkable urls, you need to configure the backend server with a wildcard url that returns the main page for all possible urls.
-That page should load the router configuration and then router.initRouting() renders the correct page.
+That page should load the router configuration and then router.transparentRouting() renders the correct page.

     get '/*' do
       erb :repository_page
     end

+### Hashbang routing

+    router.hashbangRouting()

 ## Route metadata